RESTful API Testing with Rest-Assured (1)

-Obviously Rest-Assured isn't limited to get method only.
+Obviously, Rest-Assured isn’t limited to get method only.
 You can add data as well.
-Let me show how you can simulate an user adding something on your forum.
+Let me show how you can simulate a user adding something to your forum.
 Jsonplaceholder requires UTF-8 encoding, so I needed to modify it.

 Here is the test:

-You may wonder if you have to write custom JSON parser.
-Fortunately Rest-Assured does all the work for us, and you just have to specify basic class:
+You may wonder if you have to write a custom JSON parser.
+Fortunately, Rest-Assured does all the work for us, and you just have to specify basic class:

 Simple, isn’t it? :)